mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space Volume 3.md

 The reduced gravity of Daryen led to the development of a taller and slighter build, with an equal reduction in strength.
 Freed from the shackles of restricting gravity, the physiology adapted by ‘stretching’ the body, making them much lither.
 This stretching also gave somewhat sharper features and an exotic look that has been described as almost elfin.
 Reduced air pressure caused a slight elongation and tapering of the ears to improve audio capacity.

-Most pure-blood Darrians grow to a height of 2.10–2. metres tall, while those of mixed blood tend to be a little shorter.
+Most pure-blood Darrians grow to a height of 2.10–2. meters tall, while those of mixed blood tend to be a little shorter.
 Males average 78 kilograms in weight while females average 71 kilograms, somewhat lighter than an average human of similar height.

 For most of their history, Darrians lived in harmony with their native ecologies, taking great pleasure in observing nature and maintaining a pleasurable alertness of their surroundings.
 This has led to slightly sharper eyesight and hearing than other humans.
 The Darrians have a greater tendency towards music and mathematics, perhaps due to the thicker and larger number of connections between the hemispheres of their brains.
 This has also resulted in almost 20% of all Darrians being ambidextrous, with the remaining 80% almost equally divided between left and right handedness.